How Can You Tell If a Dog is Purebred Pomeranian?

+DNA testing can determine if the dog is a purebred.
+If his origins aren’t known, the test can usually reveal the breeds of the dog’s parents.
 Do some research before choosing a testing company as pricing and accuracy rates can vary.
 If both parents are purebreds, it’s easier to identify a dog’s parents.

 Your vet can arrange for the test to be done.
 He’ll take the samples and send them away.
 Once they come back, he can tell you the answers to your questions.

 How to Find Out What My Dog is Mixed With?